 Pixel pitch determines the number of LED pixels on the cabinet.
 Lower the pixel pitch higher the number of pixels on it.
 E.g. XM Ace Series (1.5mm) will have comparatively more pixels on it than XM Kore Series (3mm).
-More the pixels higher resolution you can get, hence its easier to achieve higher resolution in smaller screen sizes due to finer pixel pitches & vice-versa.
-For e.g XM Rigel series which is a outdoor series will require much bigger screen size for full HD resolution than XM Ace series which offers finer pixel pitches.
+More the pixels higher resolution you can get, hence it’s easier to achieve higher resolution in smaller screen sizes due to finer pixel pitches & vice-versa.
+For e.g XM Rigel series which is an outdoor series will require a much bigger screen size for full HD resolution than the XM Ace series which offers finer pixel pitches.

 What is the correlation between pixel pitch, screen size and screen resolution?

 LED displays are divided into LED cabinets.
 Many LED cabinets make an LED screen.
-Hence the screen size and screen resolution depend on the size of LED cabinet.
+Hence the screen size and screen resolution depending on the size of the LED cabinet.